Spy × Family: Sales

 On April 3, 2022, on the eve of the release of volume 9 and the premiere of the anime, the manga was reported to have over 15 million copies in circulation.
-As of May 2022, the manga had over 21 million copies in circulation.
-It was tentatively the 3rd best-selling manga from the last month of 2021 to the first 5 months of 2022.
-In August 2022, the manga had over 25 million copies in circulation, doubling in number comparing with 9 months before.
-In October, right around the return of the anime's second cour and the release of volume 10, it was reported that the series had more than 26.5 million copies in circulation.
-As of October, the manga had over 27 million copies in circulation.
+By May 2022, the manga had over 21 million copies in circulation.
+It was tentatively the third best-selling manga from the last month of 2021 to the first 5 months of 2022.
+In August 2022, the manga had over 25 million copies in circulation, doubling in number compared with 9 months prior.
+In October, around the return of the anime's second cour and the release of volume 10, it was reported that the series had more than 26.5 million copies in circulation.
+By October, the manga had over 27 million copies in circulation.
 It was the third best-selling manga series in 2022, with over 10.6 million copies sold; its first ten volumes were among the 25 best-selling manga volumes of the year.
-The series was also ranked 5th on Rakuten's Top 20 Best Selling Digital Manga of 2022.
-In December the same year, it is reported that the series has passed 29 million copies in circulation.
+The series was also ranked fifth on Rakuten's Top 20 Best Selling Digital Manga of 2022.
+In December the same year, it was reported that the series has surpassed 29 million copies in circulation.

+On March 23, 2023, editor Shihei Lin reported that the series had over 30 million copies in circulation, on the eve of the release of volume 11.
+On September 12, 2023, it was reported that the series had reached 31 million copies in circulation with 12 volumes, including volume 12's number that would be released in the next 3 weeks.
+Volumes 11 and 12 were among the best-selling manga volumes of 2023.
+On December 17, 2023, the series was reported to have over 34 million copies in circulation.
+Volume 11 was Shueisha's third-highest first print run manga volume of 2023–2024 (period from April 2023 to March 2024), with 1.55 million copies printed.
+In March 2024, the series had reached over 35 million copies in circulation with the release of volume 13.
+In December 2024, the series had reached over 38 million copies in circulation.
+Volume 14 had an initial print run of 1.3 million copies printed, making it Shueisha's third-highest first print run manga volume of 2024–2025 (period from April 2024 to March 2025).